BasedBrenden/Build-a-Team2/README.md

 1. Build a Custom Pokemon Team and have it be saved for quick access via the cloud
 2. Quickly be able to see the types, type advantage and type weaknesses of the individual Pokemon in a premade team.
+3. An option to make the teams more real by bringing nostalgic teams with you to the real world.

 ## Features